 How Can Your Optometrist Help?

-Bolton Vision Therapy Centre provides many services and treatments to young patients with visual problems.
+Bolton Vision Therapy Center provides many services and treatments to young patients with visual problems.
 We offer a wide variety of prescription lenses to correct refractive errors.

 We also provide vision therapy to treat conditions such as amblyopia, strabismus, convergence insufficiency, and binocular vision dysfunction.
 Vision therapy (VT) is a personalized program of in-office treatments and at-home exercises that train the eyes and brain to work in unison.